cinos1210/mood_acrooss_days/README.md

-# NLP for EBOOKs
+# Mood Across Days
-This is a project to get information from a EBOOK, so you can see the number of chapters, number of words, etc.
+This project use the NLTK library to analyze entries in a diary-like system to determine the mood of the day and plot it